 State plan overview

 , which directed the Kentucky Alzheimer’s Disease and Related Disorders Council to create a comprehensive strategy to respond to the growing Alzheimer’s crisis within the state.
 Appointed by the governor, the Council includes representatives from state agencies, local health departments, academia and the medical research community as well as consumers and caregivers.
 The Council formed a wider workgroup to research and draft the State Plan.
 In January 2008, the Council published Setting a Roadmap to Address Alzheimer’s in the Commonwealth: A Report of the Current and Anticipated Future Impact of Alzheimer’s Disease and Related Dementias on Kentuckians with Recommendations for Action

 Resources for action

-State and local public health agencies around the country are taking action against Alzheimer’s by implementing the Healthy Brain Initiative State and Local Public Health Partnerships to Address Dementia: The 2018-2023 Road Map.
+State and local public health agencies around the country are taking action against Alzheimer’s by implementing the Healthy Brain Initiative: State and Local Road Map for Public Health, 2023–2027.
 Public health practitioners can learn by example and find resources to help guide their response below.

 No known public health action at this time.